Pro Tips to Fix iPad Pro Touch Screen Not Working/Unresponsive Issue

 No Respite Yet?
 Faulty Screen/Digitizer

 If you have reached thus far, it’s time to look at the issue from the hardware perspective.
-Had it been related to software, the problem could have been resolved after the software update or the restore.
+Had it been related to software, the problem could have been resolved after the software update or the restore action.

 There is a handy app called “Tool Checker” which works efficiently in identifying which section of the screen is unresponsive.
 As it’s available for free, you don’t need to spend any bucks to use it.